 3SquaresVT is an important program that is available to all of us when we need a little help buying food.
 The program provides Vemonters funds on an electronic benefits transfer (EBT) card, which works like a debit card.
 EBT cards can be used to purchase food at grocery and convenience stores, co-ops, and many farmers markets.
 If you have applied before, your eligibility may have changed, so please consider applying again.
 Call 855-855-6181 or visit their website.

 Everyone Eats serves meals from local restaurants through the Localvore Passport App.
 The app's digital voucher system allows you to get meals directly from participating restaurants at no cost.
-Click here to register and start getting free meals from local restaurants.
+Click here to register.

 Pantry located at 197 Harrel Street in Morrisville, next door to the Community College of Vermont.
 Here families can come and receive basic food and other grocery items to help stretch their food dollars.
 Curbside pickup Mon-Fri: 9 - 11:30 am, Sat: 9:30 - 11 am.
 For more info visit their website.

 Providing meal deliveries Tuesday through Friday to older Vermonters and to Vermont Center of Independent Living recipients.
-Meals are delivered safely by hanging on the doorknob while the volunteer waits at least 6 feet away to provide a well-check in.
 Homemade freezer meals are available for holidays, non-delivery days, and weekends.
 Pet food is also available upon request.
 Meals on Wheels of Lamoille County prepares over 1,100 meals each week.

 Eligibility criteria :

 - Age 60 years or over

 - Spouse, regardless of age, of eligible individuals, including a caregiver

 - Individuals under 60 years of age with a disability, or who resides with an eligible individual